the standard

 1. Truth over comfort.

-Document what actually happens, not what should happen.
-CW could guess a steer's weight because he paid attention to reality, not to what he hoped the scale would say.
+Document what actually happens.
+CW could guess a steer's weight to the pound — because he paid attention to what was real, not to what he hoped the scale would say.

 3. Transparency over reputation.

-Every compromise gets documented.
-CW buttoned his cuffs on the morning he died because that's who he was.
-No pretense.
-No performance.
+Every compromise gets written down.
+CW buttoned his cuffs the morning he died because that was who he was — no pretense, no performance, whether or not anyone was watching.

 4. People over systems.

 Technology serves human capability.
-The farm served the family, not the other way around.
-When systems stop serving people, the systems need to change.
+The farm served the family, never the other way around.
+When a system stops serving the people in front of it, the system changes.

 5. Agency over ideology.